 Ruth now deals in motoring law with a particular specialism in defending offences of drink driving and drug driving.

 Ruth regularly appears in courts nationwide helping clients navigate the often-intimidating court process.
-Ruth frequently represents clients at risk of disqualification under the totting up procedure and has an outstanding success rate in excess of 95% meaning that the vast majority of her clients walk away from court with their licence intact.
+Ruth frequently represents clients at risk of disqualification under the totting up procedure and has an outstanding success rate meaning that the vast majority of her clients walk away from court with their licence intact.
 Ruth attributes this success to the extensive preparation undertaken in advance of every court appearance so that she is in a position to evidence all of the client’s particular circumstances.

 Specialist Drink Driving Lawyer